Learn ➜ Material Health Guides ➜ Fragrance Guide

 Why are candles bad for you?

-Combustion — AKA, burning anything, including beeswax candles, paraffin candles, incense, even palo santo and sage — exposes you to smoke which is filled with fine particulate matter (PM 2.5), carbon monoxide, nitrogen dioxide, sulfur dioxide.
-Depending on whether or not the scent you’re burning is organic or synthetic, it also releases other gasses, VOCs, and phthalates into the air.
+Combustion — AKA, burning anything, including beeswax candles, paraffin candles, incense, even palo santo and sage — exposes you to smoke, which is filled with fine particulate matter (PM 2.5), carbon monoxide, nitrogen dioxide, and sulfur dioxide.
+Depending on whether or not the scent you’re burning is organic or synthetic, it also releases other gasses, VOCs, pesticides, and phthalates into the air.
+PM 2.5 is related to heart and lung disease, cancer, and is increasingly associated with developing dementia.
+It is the primary reason wildfire smoke and outdoor air quality warnings are issued, and is best kept to a minimum inside your house.

 How can I make my candle less toxic?

 The easiest way to do this is to use a candle warmer instead of burning the wick.
 Melting the wax gently lets the scent into your room without releasing the PM 2.5 particles that come from combustion.
+(And of course, choosing candles made with organic essential oils and pure waxes in the first place will help, too.
+See the ones I recommend here!)